-The name of dubh linn meaning Black Pool was referring to a deep and dirty pool located in Dublin Castle.
+Dublin’s original name was “dubh Linn”.
+It means Black Pool in old Irish Celtic and was referring to a deep and dirty pool located in Dublin Castle.
 This is where the Poddle stream meets the river Liffey and where the Vikings would leave their ships.

 O’Connell Street is the widest street in Europe.
 It measures 49m in width.